uber/cadence/docs/06_goclient/15_sessions.md

 ## Use Cases

-- **File Processing**: You may want to implement a workflow that can download a file, process it and then upload the modified version.
+- **File Processing**: You may want to implement a workflow that can download a file, process it, and then upload the modified version.
 If these three steps are implemented as three different activities, all of them should be executed by the same worker.

 - **Machine Learning Model Training**: Training a machine learning model typically involves three stages: download the data set, optimize the model, and upload the trained parameter.
 Since the models may consume a large amount of resources (GPU memory for example), the number of models processed on a host needs to be limited.